 - Where can compilers find instructions on how to enter CBC data online?

-- Do we still have to gather participant contact information?
+- Do we gather participant contact information?

 - How do we change the compiler of a circle or add a compiler to a circle?